larsjuhljensen/JensenLab/_pages/training_textmining.md

 Go to <https://organisms.jensenlab.org/> and query for **S. aureus**.
 You are now presented with several options, since there are many genera starting with S that include an aureus species.
 Click on the **Staphylococcus aureus** (taxid:1280) row to view the abstracts for this species.

-_Do the abstracts shown all mention Staphylococcus aureus?_
+_Do the abstracts shown on the first page all mention Staphylococcus aureus?_

 Go back to the search page (e.g. by clicking **ORGANISMS** in the header) and query for **Firmicutes**.
 You are again presented with many options including the **Firmicutes** phylum itself (taxid:1239) as well as numerous species and strains.
 Click on the row for the phylum to view abstracts.